GoogleChrome/kino/src/api/html/01-single-video.md

 ---
 ### Introduction

-The simplest way of embedding a video on the web is using the <code>&lt;video></code> element.
+The simplest way of embedding a video on the web is using the `<video>` element.
 However, every browser supports a different set of video formats.
 Picking the right format will ensure your video is going to play everywhere.

 ### Choosing the right format